 We now found ourselves in Paisley Road West, a district that was new to us, and we were drawn to the above building (built 1885) which was named the Angel Building after the winged angel sculpture that stands on top.
 We also noticed that on the ground floor was an Italian restaurant called La Fiorentina.
 We reckoned it was near enough lunchtime by now and so went in to investigate.
 We found a good restaurant, staffed by friendly and charming staff, and enjoyed a tasty lunch.

 Walking up the road to catch a bus and continue our journey, we encountered this very striking road bridge.
-Opened to traffic in 1969, it is officially called the Clyde Arc but most people known it as the “Squinty Bridge” because of the single supporting arch which crosses from one side of the bridge to the other.
+Opened to traffic in 1969, it is officially called the Clyde Arc but most people know it as the “Squinty Bridge” because of the single supporting arch which crosses from one side of the bridge to the other.
 (However, see the explanation given by Jeneva’s comment below.)
 This, incidentally, demonstrates the habit of Glaswegians, like Dubliners, of finding often ingeniously humorous nicknames for features of their city.
 Who but a Glaswegian would have thought of a bridge that squints?
 The name is quite appropriate.